Last Updated on January 22, 2023

 At the start of the game, Paladins are given the choice between a martial weapon and a shield, or two martial weapons.
 Choose whichever best suits your style of combat.

-Defense players will want the shield’s AC bonus, while more aggressive paladin’s will lean towards two-weapon fighting.
+Defense players will want the shield’s AC bonus, while more aggressive paladins will lean toward two-weapon fighting.

 Playing a Half-Orc Paladin